 Delayed Symptoms: At the time of the accident the other driver or passengers may have said they were uninjured.
 However, because the onset of symptoms can take hours or sometimes even days to appear, their injuries may not be realized until much later.

-No Insurance: The other driver may have been uninsured, or under-insured at the time of the accident and didn’t want you to know.
-This can be especially true if the police were summoned to the scene and the other driver was in fear of being cited.
+No Insurance: The other driver may have been uninsured or under-insured at the time of the accident and didn’t want you to know.

 Fraud: Unfortunately, there are some people who purposely involve themselves in accidents to “cash-in” by filing fraudulent personal injury claims.
 Your insurance company needs time to investigate the accident in an effort to eliminate those fraudulent claims and protect themselves and you.